-Firstly, we are investing specifically in the SME sector and large industries having good repayment track record and strong cash flow management; Achieving Secondly, we are corporate actively objectives increasing our endeavors in (building on managing our our corporate investment framework) portfolio with the objective of minimizing the NPL at a threshold level; Thirdly, we are boosting our business with customer-specific solutions.
+Secondly, we are actively increasing our endeavors in managing our investment portfolio with the objective of minimizing the NPL at a threshold level; Thirdly, we are boosting our business with customer-specific solutions.
 More importance will be attached to the growth of SME financing in this regard.